M Mahler’s 4 | San Francisco, CA

-Ms. Leonard’s latest recording, “Alma Española” will be released internationally on July 14, and is now available for pre-order via Amazon.com.
+Ms. Leonard’s latest recording, “Alma Española” was released internationally on July 14, and is now available via Amazon.com.
 A collection of all Spanish songs recorded with guitarist Sharon Isbin, the CD includes duos by Federico García Lorca, Manuel de Falla, Xavier Montsalvatge, Agustín Lara, and Joaquín Rodrigo, and guitar solos by Granados and Tárrega.

 IN THE PRESS